 What makes acne worse?

 - Some medicines can make acne worse.
-For example, phenytoin (which some people take for epilepsy) and steroid creams and ointments that are used for eczema.
 Do not stop a prescribed medicine if you suspect it is making your acne worse but tell your doctor.
 An alternative may be an option.

 - Some contraceptive pills make acne worse; others can make it better.
 (Generally the progestogen-only contraceptives can make acne worse: like the mini-pill or the contraceptive injection or depot in the arm).